So Many Choices, So Little Time, by Rich Paschall

 I can not possibly watch all of the channels I can get in English, not to mention all the Spanish channels John did not watch.
 I have now discovered that YouTube and other platforms have opened us up to television from a number of countries.
 I found Chinese television series via YoYo English Channel and a popular Thai series on GMM TV.
 There are seemingly unlimited options in just about every language.
 With my limited French, I can watch the news on France 24 and other channels.

 If you are willing to invest in a VPN (Virtual Private Network), you might be able to access broadcast options from other places not now available to you.
 I ran through a server in Thailand and watched some trailers on WeTV.
-Your connection will be encrypted end to end so probably more secure than what you have now.
+Your connection will be encrypted end to end so probably be more secure than what you have now.
 I am paying on average just over 6 bucks a month for that.

-Now changing the channel means more than walking to the set and moving a dial a couple of clicks.
+Now changing the channel means more than walking to the set and moving a dial with a couple of clicks.
 It can literally mean moving to the other side of the world.